instructure/canvas-planner/README.md

 If you are having trouble with the watch process you may need to set up [watchman] (https://facebook.github.io/watchman/).
 It should be as simple as `brew install watchman` on a Mac, no configuration is required.
 For more details about these issues see the discussion on the issue, [watch mode stopped working on macOS Sierra](https://github.com/facebook/jest/issues/1767).
+We require test coverage percentages to be maintained.
+Run the test coverage by running `yarn run test:coverage`

 ### Testing a local Canvas Planner version